hashicorp/consul/website/source/docs/commands/_http_api_options_client.html.md

   instead of one specified via the `-token` argument or `CONSUL_HTTP_TOKEN` environment variable.
 This can also be specified via the `CONSUL_HTTP_TOKEN_FILE` environment variable.

-* `-ns=<value>` - Specifies the namespace to query.
-  If not provided, the namespace will be inferred from the request's ACL token, or will default to the `default` namespace.